 - 1.1 Primrose Hill School is aware that the Internet contains a vast store of information from all over the world which is mainly aimed at an adult audience and may be unsuitable for children.
 As such this policy sets out guidelines for the acceptable use of the Internet that will ensure that the pupils of the school can benefit from its use and remain safe.
-In addition this policy provides all members of the Primrose Hill network community with guidance to achieve this by helping them to recognise the risks and take action to help children use the internet safely and responsibly. - 2.0 Aims - 2.1 It is Primrose Hill Primary School's aim that the educational and social benefits of the Internet should be promoted, but that this should be balanced against the need to safeguard children.
+In addition this policy provides all members of the Primrose Hill network community with guidance to achieve this by helping them to recognise the risks and take action to help children use the internet safely and responsibly. - 1.2 The staff at Primrose Hill School believes in the importance of preparing our children for the digital world they live in.
+We therefore allow the children of the privilege to use online communicative and collaborative resources such as Email and Google Classroom (Google Apps for Education) in a safe and guided setting.
+Children are taught how to use and behave on these platforms through an e-safety rich curriculum, which is embedded across all that we teach using digital technology.
+All children sign and agree to an acceptable use policy for the internet and Google Apps for Education.

+2.0 Aims

+- 2.1 It is Primrose Hill Primary School's aim that the educational and social benefits of the Internet should be promoted, but that this should be balanced against the need to safeguard children.
 To achieve this, we have developed an e-safety strategy and will work in partnership with parents and carers to deliver it. - 2.2 Pupils who access the Internet from the school site are required to make safe and responsible choices for actions that take place while using their computers.
 All children are made aware that all internet activity is logged.
 Those who access the Internet outside the school are also expected to fulfil all the contractual obligations of the school's e-safety package. - 2.3 Primrose Hill Primary School will allow pupils, teachers, other members of the Primrose Hill network community access to its computers, network services, and the Internet.
+All pupil activity, when using the network and Internet in school, must be in support of education and/or research and must be appropriate to the educational objectives of the School.

+3.0 Benefits

-All pupil activity, when using the network and Internet in school, must be in support of education and/or research and must be appropriate to the educational objectives of the School. - 3.0 Benefits - 3.1 Use of digital technology is so universal that it is of huge benefit to children to learn these skills in order to prepare themselves for the working environment.
-Access to the Internet will enable staff and pupils to: - raise educational attainment, by engaging and motivating pupils to learn and so improve their confidence; - improve pupil's research and writing skills; - overcome communications barriers, especially helping those with a disability; - send and receive email;
+3.1 Use of digital technology is so universal that it is of huge benefit to children to learn these skills in order to prepare themselves for the working environment.
+Access to the Internet will enable staff and pupils to:

-- engage in projects that involve online reporting to parents; - enable children to be taught "remotely", for example children who are unable to attend school; - improve pupil's wellbeing through the social and communications opportunities offered; - provide access to a wide range of online media for learning and teaching resources; - exchange personal communication with other Internet users in the UK and across the world; - publish and display work on the school's website
+- raise educational attainment, by engaging and motivating pupils to learn and so improve their confidence; - improve pupil's research and writing skills; - overcome communications barriers, especially helping those with a disability; - send and receive email; - engage in projects that involve online reporting to parents; - enable children to be taught "remotely", for example children who are unable to attend school; - improve pupil's wellbeing through the social and communications opportunities offered; - provide access to a wide range of online media for learning and teaching resources; - exchange personal communication with other Internet users in the UK and across the world; - publish and display work on the school's website